aya-prover/aya-dev/.github/README.md

   You may preview the features (in Chinese) [here](https://blog.imkiva.org/posts/intro-literate-aya.html).
-+ Binary operators, with precedence specified by a partial ordering (instead of a number like in Haskell or Agda) which is useful for [equation reasoning][assoc].
++ Binary operators, with precedence specified by a partial ordering (instead of a number like in Haskell or Agda).
 + A fairly good termination checker.
-  We adapted some code from Agda's implementation to accept [more definitions][foetus] (which are rejected by, e.g. Arend).
+  We adapted some code from Agda's implementation to accept more definitions such as the `testSwapAdd` example in [this file][foetus] (which are rejected by, e.g. Arend).

 See also [use as a library](#use-as-a-library).